 Screening and Diagnosis

-The diagnosis of multiple myeloma and related disorders involves multiple tests, and the tests performed can vary between patients.
-We evaluate each patient individually and thoroughly, performing a comprehensive interview and examination.
+Currently, there is no role of universal screening for multiple myeloma, but research is underway to determine whether screening general population improves survival.
+The diagnosis of multiple myeloma and related disorders involves multiple tests, which will depend on your unique case.
+Your primary care doctor may detect something abnormal in your routine blood test and request additional diagnostic testing.
+Here at the HICCC, we evaluate each patient individually and thoroughly, performing a comprehensive interview and examination.
 You may have one or several of the following tests:

 - MRI (magnetic resonance imaging) test uses powerful magnetic fields to create detailed 3D pictures.

 - CT (computed tomography) scan takes data from several X-ray images and converts them into pictures on a monitor.
 It can show tissues and blood vessels in addition to bones.

 - Bone marrow aspiration or biopsy uses a needle to sample marrow fluid (aspiration) and/or solid bone marrow tissue (core biopsy).
 This sampling usually happens at the back of your hip after numbing the area.
 A pathologist will then examine the cells under a microscope for abnormalities.